OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 There are many threats and controls described in this document.
 Your situation determines which threats are relevant to you, and what controls are your responsibility.
 This selection process can be performed through risk analysis of the use case and architecture at hand:

 1. **Threat identification**: First select the threats that apply to your case by going through the list of threats and use the _Impact_ description to see if it is applicable.
 For example the impact of identifying individuals in your training data would not apply to your case if your training data has no individuals.
 The [Navigator](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaioverviewpdfv3.pdf) shows impact in purple.

+    If you use RAG (Retrieval Augmented Generation), then treat the retrieval repository (including embeddings) just like training data.
+Meaning:
+      - Include the threats regarding data poisoning
+      - Include the threats regarding train/test data leak if the data is sensitive

+    Else, if you don’t train or finetune the model:
+      - ignore the development-time threats, with the exception of supply chain management: make sure the model you obtain is not manipulated, and genuine.
+      - ignore the confidentiality of train data threats
+      - ignore the confidentiality of model IP threats
+      - ignore the data poisoning threat
+      - ignore development-time controls (e.g. filtering sensitive training data)

+    These are the responsbilities of the model maker, but be aware you may be effected by the unwanted results.
+The maker may take the blame for any issue, which would take care of confidentiality issues, but you would suffer effectively from any manipulated model behaviour.

+    If your train data is not sensitive: ignore the confidentiality of train data threats

+    If your model is a GenAI model, ignore the following threats: evasion, model inversion.
+Also ignore prompt injection and insecure output handling if your GenAI model is NOT an LLM
+    If your model is not a GenAI model, ignore (direct) prompt injection, and insecure output handling

+    If your input data is not sensitive, ignore ‘leaking input data’.
+If you use RAG, consider data you retrieve also as input data.

-2. **Responsibility assessment**: For each selected threat, determine who is responsible to address it.
+2. **Arranging responsibility**: For each selected threat, determine who is responsible to address it.
 By default, the organization that builds and deploys the AI system is responsible, but building and deploying may be done by different organizations, and some parts of the building and deployment may be deferred to other organizations, e.g. hosting the model, or providing a cloud environment for the application to run.
 Some aspects are shared responsibilities.

+    If components of your AI system are hosted, then you share responsibility regarding all controls for the relevant threats with the hosting provider.
+This needs to be arranged with the provider, using for example a responsibility matrix.
+Components can be the model, model extensions, your application, or your infrastructure.

 3. **Verify external responsibilities:** For the threats that are the responsibility of other organisations: attain assurance whether these organisations take care of it.
 This would involve the controls that are linked to these threats.
 4. **Control selection**: Then, for the threats that are relevant to you and for which you are responsible: consider the various controls listed with that threat (or the parent section of that threat) and the general controls (they always apply).
 When considering a control, look at its purpose and determine if you think it is important enough to implement it and to what extent.
 This depends on the cost of implementation compared to how the purpose mitigates the threat, and the level of risk of the threat.
 5. **Use references**: When implementing a control, consider the references and the links to standards.
 You may have implemented some of these standards, or the content of the standards may help you to implement the control.
 6. **Risk acceptance**: In the end you need to be able to accept the risks that remain regarding each threat, given the controls that you implemented.
-5. **Further management of these controls** (see SECPROGRAM), which includes continuous monitoring, documentation, reporting, and incident response.
+7. **Further management of these controls** (see SECPROGRAM), which includes continuous monitoring, documentation, reporting, and incident response.

 For more information on risk analysis, see the SECPROGRAM control.